AlexeyMK/meteor-roguelike/README.md

 TODO
-- use canvas element for walking around
-- player can move around
+- use canvas element for walking around x player can move around
 - facebook login
 - use canvas

+QUESTIONS FOR METEOR TEAM:
+- is there a cleverer way to pass [x, y] to the child template?